Table of Contents

 Any clinical condition affecting one or more of the above mentioned factors will reduce the myocardial oxygen supply and can result in ischemia.

 Symptoms and Clinical Diagnosis of Coronary Artery Disease

 The main symptom of coronary heart disease is angina pectoris, which can be divided into a stable and an unstable form.

-The symptoms are often indicated as pain or pressure, which occurs retrosternal.
+The symptoms are often indicated as retrosternal pain or pressure.
 Tightness in the chest is also typical.
 A radiating pain in the left (or right) arm, reaching up to the lower jaw and neck, is a common symptom.

 Patients with coronary heart disease (IHD) can present with either:

-- Chronic artery disease (CAD), which most commonly presents as stable angina
+- Chronic artery disease (CAD), which most commonly presents as stable angina, or

-- Acute coronary syndromes (ACSs), is a term that encompasses:
+- Acute coronary syndromes (ACSs), which is a term that encompasses: